 Sandra Demaria, MD

 Sandra Demaria, M.D., a native of Turin, Italy, obtained her M.D. from the University of Turin, and then moved to New York for her post-doctoral training in immunology as a Damon Runyon-Walter Winchell Cancer Research Fund awardee, followed by a residency in anatomic pathology at NYU School of Medicine (NYU SoM).
 She remained on the faculty at NYU SoM until 2015 raising to the rank of Professor.
 She is currently Professor of Radiation Oncology and Pathology at Weill Cornell Medicine in New York City.
 Dr. Demaria is internationally known for her studies demonstrating the synergy of local radiation therapy with different immunotherapeutic agents in pre-clinical models of cancer.
 She was the first to show that radiotherapy can convert tumors unresponsive to immune checkpoint inhibitors into responsive ones, a finding being translated in several clinical trials at multiple institutions.
 As a breast cancer pathologist Dr. Demaria has also studied the immunological microenvironment of breast cancer in patients, and therapeutic strategies to modulate the immune infiltrate in preclinical breast cancer models.
 Her current work is funded by the US National Cancer Institute and by several private foundations.
 She has held leadership positions in national professional societies, including the Society for Immunotherapy of Cancer (SITC) where she served on the Board, the AACR Cancer Immunology Working Group Steering Committee, and the Radiation Research Society.
-She serves in the editorial board of several journals, including The Journal of Immunology, Clinical Cancer Research, and Journal for ImmunoTherapy of Cancer.
+She serves in the editorial board of several journals, including The Journal of Immunology, Cancer Immunology Research, Clinical Cancer Research, and Journal for ImmunoTherapy of Cancer.

 Erik Wennerberg, PhD